jesusrafaelchris/SwiftUI/Week 2.md

 Sometimes, we want a child view to modify state that is managed by its parent.
 In such cases, SwiftUI provides the `@Binding` property wrapper.

-`@Bindin`g creates a two-way connection between a parent’s state and the child view.
+`@Binding` creates a two-way connection between a parent’s state and the child view.
 This allows the child to read the state and also modify it, while keeping the source of truth in the parent.

 ### How @Binding Works